Artist's Statement

 2011 Craft New York, Best in Show Award

-2005 Massachusetts Cultural Council Artist Awards Finalist
+2005 Massachusetts Cultural Council Artist Fellowship Finalist

 2004 Washington Craft Show - Excellence in Wood Award